 - 'Ghost', a beam of light shining through sand dust in Antelope Canyon (winning a Windland Smith Rice award and featured in a nature photography exhibition at the Smithsonian in May, 2011.)

 - 'Phantom', the image 'Ghost', converted to black and white, printed once and sold to another 'anonymous buyer' for $6.5 million in 2014.
-Lik claims it is the world's most expensive photograph.
+Lik claims it was the world's most expensive photograph at the time, which has since been eclipsed.

 Peter Lik Galleries